Q: How does the school ensure that students stay on track with coursework?

 A: No institution can ensure 100% that cheating will not take place.
 For example, students still find ways to cheat in a traditional brick-and-mortar school.
 However, teachers are constantly reviewing and scoring student work.
 It does not take long for a teacher to recognize each student’s strengths and weaknesses.
 Teachers are quickly able to identify if work is turned in that is unusual to the work usually submitted by that student.

 Q: How do you ensure students learn and don’t just blaze through their assignments?

 A: Our courses are very rigorous, packaging material into a 9 week quarter that is regularly spread throughout an 18 week semester in a traditional school.
 In this case, students can complete high school credits more efficiently than they would be able to at a traditional school.
 In addition, our courses are constantly becoming more interactive.
-While students can move through their coursework at their own pace, sometimes rather quickly, we see this as a positive.
+All courses utilize Schoology with content driven by our teachers and students.
+Canned curriculum is not a part of our school design and teachers are constantly modifying content specifically to meet the needs of each student, adding rigor or helping them to better understand a certain topic.
+If students blaze through a quiz and fail it more than a small amount of times, the Schoology program will not allow the student to continue in that course without a teacher first talking with that student and reopening that specific assignment for the student to complete.
+This effectively limits the student’s ability to simply guess their way through the assignments without truly understanding the content.
+While students can move through their coursework at their own pace, sometimes rather quickly if they are committed, we see this as a positive.
 It allows accelerated students to complete their work without having to wait for others to catch up.

 Q: Is there computer training for parents?